 A look at 2 separate serial shooting cases to plague Phoenix

-The c... .
-FILE - This undated file photo provided by the Maricopa County Sheriff's Office shows Leslie Allen Merritt Jr. At one time, Merritt had faced charges in one of two serial shooting cases in metro Phoenix ... .
+This undated file photo provided by the Maricopa County Sheriff's Office shows Aaron Saucedo, accused of fatally shooting nine people and wounding two others in nighttime attacks in Phoenix.
+The case against Saucedo is one of two serial shooting cases in metro Phoenix since the summer of 2015.

 Comments